Home » Security Camera Guides » Keep your Vehicle Safe with These Top 5 Security Cameras For Cars

 Cons

-Of Garmin’s excellent line of dash cameras, the Dash Cam Mini is the most discreet.
-It’s about the size of a car key, and attaches unobtrusively to the dashboard, mirror, or windshield without attracting any attention.
+Of Garmin’s dash cameras, the Dash Cam Mini is the most discreet.
+It’s about the size of a car key, and attaches unobtrusively to the dashboard, mirror, or windshield without attracting attention.

-Don’t let its size deceive you: this is a powerful device that can record up to 1080p within a 140-degree view.
-Motion detection push notifications alert you to incidents via a linked device, voice control makes it easy to control hands free and safely, and the microSD card slot allows users to save footage physically.
+Don’t let its size deceive you: it’s a powerful device that records up to 1080p within a 140-degree view.
+Motion detection push notifications alert you to incidents via a linked device, while voice control makes it easy to control hands free and safely.

 Key Specifications